sportsfellows/sports-app/test.md

+// Review: What is this file?
+If it isn't needed you should cull it.

 ### `Sporting Event Routes`
 #### POST: `/api/sportingevent`
 Add a sporting event with the properties `name`, `desc`, `createdOn`, and `tags`.
 The property `createdOn` is generated automatically and the `tags` property is available for any extra information that a user may want to add.